SoftwareAG/c8y-docs/content/protocol-integration/opcua-bundle/rest-api.md

 <td>processingMode</td>
 <td>string</td>
 <td>no</td>
 <td>Define the Cumulocity processing mode for incoming data.
-Please refer to the&nbsp;<a href="../../reference/rest-implementation/#processing-mode">reference&nbsp;guide</a>&nbsp;for more information.
+Refer to the&nbsp;<a href="../../reference/rest-implementation/#processing-mode">Reference&nbsp;guide</a>&nbsp;for more information.
 Possible values: PERSISTENT, TRANSIENT, QUIESCENT, CEP.
 Default is PERSISTENT.
 Note that for the alarm mappings, only the PERSISTENT mode is supported regardless what is being given here.</td>
 </tr>
 <tr>
 <td>overiddenSubscriptions</td>